vibbits/nextflow-workshop/docs/nextflow/project.md

 ### Step 3: Re-evaluate

-As hopefully Cutadapt has done job, we’d now like to take another look at the quality report of the preprocessed reads to see if this has improved the stats.
+As hopefully Cutadapt has done its job, we’d now like to take another look at the quality report of the preprocessed reads to see if this has improved the stats.

 ````{tab} Objective 5
 Write a workflow in your `main.nf` file which runs FastQC and MultiQC on the raw reads, filters and trims these reads using Cutadapt, and then reruns FastQC and MultiQC on the preprocessed reads.